Low Histamine Diet Plan

 If you don’t notice a change with reducing Histamine foods, it may be because one or more of these reasons below.

 • You may not have given it enough time.
-You may need at least 3-6 more months to be diligent about eliminating low histamine foods.
+You may need at least 3 to 6 more months to be diligent about eliminating low histamine foods.

 • You may not be eating low histamine enough.
 Check and make sure you aren’t sneaking in high histamine foods or eating a lot of processed foods.
 Think about eating in restaurants too – meat in restaurants is often very high histamine.